KimMinryoung/LWE-ECLIB/README.md

 ### Implementing a real physical control system

-There are codes of modules in \textbf{ECLIB} project folder.
+There are codes of modules in **ECLIB** project folder.
 You can put them in your project or physical device by including each header file(.h) and source file(.cpp).

+Please read the guide documentation above for detailed instructions.
+You can also refer to the virtual code for plant, sensor, and actuator.

 ## Input File: parameters.txt